-Apart from practising as an attorney-at-law, notary public, mediator and arbitrator, he served as Secretary and Vice-president of the Trinidad and Tobago Law Association and a director of several companies including the President’s Award Foundation, the Trinidad and Tobago Unit Trust Corporation, Dispute Resolution Centre, and First Caribbean International Bank (Trinidad and Tobago) Limited.
+Apart from practising as an attorney-at-law, notary public, mediator and arbitrator, he served as Secretary and as Vice-president of the Trinidad and Tobago Law Association and is a director of several companies including Dialogue Solutions Limited, and First Caribbean International Bank (Trinidad and Tobago) Limited.

 Dennis became a Certified Mediator in Trinidad and Tobago in 2006 and has completed the professional designation of fellow of the Chartered Institute of Arbitrators Mediators.
-He has mediated several commercial disputes, Chaired an arbitratal tribunal appointed under the ICC Rules been a member of an arbitral tribunal in an international arbitration and has been appointed sole arbitrator in many arbitrations.
+He has mediated numerous commercial and other disputes, Chaired an arbitral tribunal appointed under the ICC Rules; appointed a member of an arbitral tribunal in an international arbitration and acted as sole arbitrator in many arbitrations.
 Dennis has acted for both Claimants and Respondents in many international and domestic arbitration proceedings in the Caribbean and North America.